 COVID-19 Rapid Testing Questions and Answers

 If you’re experiencing the symptoms associated with COVID-19, then come to Eastside Urgent Care as we are now offering COVID-19 rapid testing.
-Request an appointment online.
+For more information, call us or simply walk in.
 We are here to help you!

 When it comes to getting tested for COVID-19, the wait and suspense between waiting to get tested and waiting for the results to come back can be unbearable.
 At Eastside Urgent Care, we provide rapid COVID-19 testing so that you do not have to sit in uncertainty, waiting to know if you can carry on with life or if you have to put it on hold.

-To get tested for the novel coronavirus, book an appointment at Eastside Urgent Care.
+To get tested for the novel coronavirus, for more information, call us or simply walk in. at Eastside Urgent Care.
 Our medical professionals can arrange for you to get tested at an appropriate time.
 At Eastside Urgent Care, our medical professionals provide rapid antigen testing services to either provide you with the help you need or peace of mind!
 On our home page, we provide four steps for you to follow to get a rapid diagnostic test at Eastside Urgent Care.

 The sensitivity of a rapid diagnostic test (RDT) for COVID-19 is highest when the virus is actively replicating.
 As such, it is most effective when the infection is caught early on or is acutely progressing.
 With this in mind, if you are experiencing any symptoms of COVID-19, do not hesitate to contact your local healthcare provider or us at Eastside Urgent Care to get tested.
 The RDT, or antigen test, detects the presence of viral proteins in a respiratory tract sample of mucus from the back of the patient’s throat.
 This swab is then dipped into a liquid that dissolves the mucus and leaves behind or releases the virus.
 Then, the liquid is applied to a paper strip that is coated with antibodies.
 If the patient is infected, there will be a visible reaction in which the viral proteins will bind to the antibodies on the paper strip.
 Results often appear within 30 minutes.
 Antigen tests are more likely to produce false positives than they are to produce false negatives.
 Thus, if you have a negative result, you should feel at ease!